Medical Certificate of Cause of Death (MCOD)

 - Full name, address and qualification or person registering the death

 - Usual address

 Documents you will receive

-- The Registrar’s Certificate for Burial or Cremation* (a green coloured form which should be given to us)
+- The Registrar’s Certificate for Burial or Cremation* (a green coloured form which will be emailed directly to us)

-- Copies of the entry in the register – on payment of a cash fee, £4.00 locally
+- Copies of the entry in the register – on payment of a fee, £11.00 locally

 *If a coroner has carried out a post-mortem examination and your relative or friend is going to be cremated, the green form is replaced by an authorisation from the coroner, which will be collected by us on your behalf.